triflicacid/fabric-logic-mod/README.md

   - Right-clicking with an advanced wrench increments the signal (hold shift to decrement).
   - Powering from behind disables the input

+- Memory Cell
+  - Stores a redstone signal in memory, which it outputs
+  - Accepts a control input from behind
+    - 0: `read` mode.
+    - 1-15: `write` mode.
+Sets internal memory to signal it is receiving from its left.
+  - Use the advanced wrench to manually increment the stored redstone signal (shift to decrement).

 - Output
   - Given a signal, displays its signal strength